Speech-Language-Hearing Clinic

 Our Clients

-The Speech-Language-Hearing Clinic provides services for individuals ranging in age from ~2 to 80+ years old who present with many types of delays, deficits, or disorders of communication or swallowing.
+The Speech-Language-Hearing Clinic provides services for individuals ranging in age from 1 to 90+ years old who present with many types of delays, differences, or disorders of communication or swallowing.
 Services to screen, evaluate, and treat may target:

 - Articulation and Phonological Disorders